stanfordjournalism/cookiecutter-stanford-progj/README.md

 invoke code.push
 ```

 These commands are limited by design.
-Most notably, they require students to be on the master branch of the repo, and do not provide a way to pull upstream changes.
+Most notably, they require students to be on the `main` branch of the repo, and do not provide a way to pull upstream changes.

 More advanced students who want to branch, pull code from GitHub, etc. should use the standard git command-line tools or a Desktop client of their choice.